akvo/akvo-flow-docs/docs/fieldapp2.0/6-conducting-survey.rst

 Saving and reviewing a form
 ---------------------------
 Form responses are automatically saved as you answer them.
-You can leave as many saved forms as you want, and continue filling out other Data Points meanwhile.
-To retrieve a party filled form, navigate to the Data Point's *History* tab, and select the desired *saved* form (i.e. you might have to take the GPS location at a water point, and then walk a distance to interview someone to complete the rest of the form).
+You can leave as many saved forms as you want, and continue filling out other data points meanwhile.
+To retrieve a party filled form, navigate to the data point's *History* tab, and select the desired *saved* form (i.e. you might have to take the GPS location at a water point, and then walk a distance to interview someone to complete the rest of the form).

 Under the *History* tab, you can also review the responses of a submitted form, just selecting the form and opening it in *read-only* mode.
 No further editing will be available for such a form.

 Icons next to each form will depict at what stage of transmission it is in.
-Refer to the **Projects and Data Points** section for more details.
+Refer to the :ref:`projects_and_datapoints` section for more details.